-Object/Fetish: Staging the Suspension of Disbelief in Every Day Life
+Staging the Suspension of Disbelief in Every Day Life

-In Object/Fetish, we examine the underpinnings of the suspension of disbelief and how objects are and can be fetishized in everyday life.
+In Object/Fetish, we explore the underpinnings of the suspension of disbelief and how objects are and can be fetishized in everyday life.

 This material is suitable for undergraduate and graduate-aged students.
 If you would like to see footage from my presentation at the University of Connecticut or an example curriculum, please contact me.